STAMP-project/camp/samples/stamp/activeeon/README.md

-# Proactive use case for CAMP
+# Proactive CAMP sample

+## Building camp last version

 To build camp go to project root and use: